hontz1/openwrt/README.md

         wifi up

-2. edit + add one disabled wifi-interface to the end /etc/config/wireless , otherwhise buggy 2nd ap will be created.
+2. edit + add one disabled wifi-interface to the end /etc/config/wireless , otherwhise buggy 2nd ap will be created. not necessary in sta mode

         config wifi-iface 'wifinet1'
             option device 'wl0'